Changes for the 2024 plan year are noted in BLUE.

-NOTE: You are only eligible to open a Health Savings Account (HSA) if you are a full-time employee enrolled in the Health Savings Plan, the Company’s high deductible medical plan option.
+NOTE: You are only eligible to open a Health Savings Account (HSA) if you are a full-time or QEC eligible part-time employee enrolled in the Health Savings Plan, the Company’s high deductible medical plan option.

 The Health Savings Account (HSA) is offered through Optum Bank to employees who enroll in the Health Savings Plan.
 Remember, you must set your weekly contribution amounts when you enroll, but you may also increase or decrease your weekly contribution amounts any time throughout the year in Workday.
 If you choose to enroll in the Health Savings Plan, you will receive a welcome kit and debit card from Optum Bank to pay for any out-of-pocket expenses.

 Company HSA Contributions

 The Company will contribute $500 for individual coverage and $1,000 for family coverage on the day medical benefits go into effect.
 NOTE: If you change your Health Savings Plan enrollment from individual to family or family to individual based on a qualifying event in the middle of the plan year, the Company’s contributions will remain at the plan coverage level at which you initially enrolled.

 Your 2023 Pretax HSA Contributions